Nikki Haley hits Twitter for disputing election fraud tweet, leaving Iranian leader’s Holocaust 'doubts'

 “The next question to ask is: why is it a crime to raise doubts about the Holocaust?
 Why should anyone who writes about such doubts be imprisoned while insulting the Prophet (pbuh) is allowed?”

 The tweet was not censored or marked with a warning.

-Twitter did not immediately respond to a request for comment from Fox News.
+According to Twitter, the Haley tweet was marked under its Civic Integrity Policy, which is enforced across the political spectrum.
+However, Khamenei's tweet was not a violation under the platform's world leaders framework.